nobodyme/blog/content/blog/aws-llm-league/index.md

 Plus reading about these hyperparameters experiments from [Finetuning LLMs with LoRA and QLoRA: Insights from Hundreds of Experiments](https://lightning.ai/pages/community/lora-insights/) and [Practical Tips for Finetuning LLMs Using LoRA](https://magazine.sebastianraschka.com/p/practical-tips-for-finetuning-llms) made me realise that these parameters are inherently dependant upon the data, what works for one set may not necessarily work for another set but it also gave me an idea on what parameters to experiment, particularly the insight about enabling LoRA for more layers proved very effective.
 You can find my raw notes that I took while reading these articles and [more over here](https://github.com/nobodyme/aws-ai-league/blob/main/resources.md)

+Crux of what I learnt,
+- An epoch is a hyperparameter representing one complete pass through the entire training dataset during the model training process
+- lora_r (rank) ranges from 4 to 256, with 8, 16, and 32 being common choices (determines the number of trainable parameters in the adaptation layers - high value meaning longer training time and more adaptability)
+- lora_alpha is a scaling factor that controls the magnitude of the LoRA weight updates, controls impact of adaptations and is generally 2x of lora_r but above blog suggests successes with 0.5x of lora_r too.
+- r too large or epoch too large could result in overfitting

 Since, I had time, I thought why not write scripts to automate these.
 So, I wrote them for,
 1) Deploying the base model
 2) Uploading dataset to s3